 If you are an EU citizen (except Irish and British citizens) in this situation, then the UK Government has confirmed that you will be protected.

+The most recent guidance for those residing outside the UK can be found here.
 If you move to the UK within the qualifying periods you, and your family members, will have access to the settlement scheme.
 Further details can be found at EU Settlement Scheme: frontier workers and their family members.

 If an EU national has worked in various member states and acquired private pension rights in those various states and now lives in the UK, each will have accrued on the basis of the law in the relevant member state, and the member will retain a right to a deferred pension from each of those private pensions.